-S often, most beloved brethren, as we keep the feast of an altar or a temple, if we faithfully and diligently attend, and live holily and justly: that which is done in temples made by hands is completed in us by spiritual edification.
-For he lied not who said, The temple of God is holy, which you are.
-And again, Know you not, that your members are the temple of the Holy Ghost?
+often. most beloved brethren, as we keep the feast of an altar or a temple, if we faithfully and diligently attend, and live holily and righteously: that which is done in temples made by hands is completed in us by spiritual edification.
+For he lied not who said, The temple of God is holy, which temple ye are.
+And again, Know ye not that your body are the temple of the Holy Ghost?
 By what merits, if not by the grace of God, have we merited to be made the temple of God?
 So much therefore as we are able, with the help of him, let us work, that our God not find in his temple, that is in ourselves, anything that might offend the eyes of his majesty: but let the dwelling place of our heart be purged of vices, and filled with virtues, shut to the Devil and open to Christ.
 Thus therefore, brethren, let us work: that we may be able to open the door of the heavenly kingdom unto ourselves with the keys of good works.
-For just as the door of life is closed by evil works, which are like certain locks and bars: so without doubt is it opened by good works.
-But thou.
+For just as the door of life is closed by evil works, which are like certain locks and bars : so without doubt is it opened by good works.
+But thou, O Lord, have mercy upon us.

-fac-es: and they a-dor-ed God. †And sweet.
+fac-es: and they worshipped God. †And sweet.

-ND therefore, most beloved brethren, let each one consider his conscience, and when he shall find [216r.] any wound of guilt to be therein: let him first by prayers, fastings, or acts of mercy, strive to cleanse his conscience: and so let him presume to receive the eucharist.
-For if, recognizing 10 his guilt, he shall withdraw from the sacred altar: he will soon attain to the mercy of divine indulgence.
+ND therefore, most beloved brethren, let each one consider his conscience, and when he shall find any wound of guilt to be therein: let him first by prayers, fastings, or acts of mercy, strive to cleanse his conscience: and so let him presume to receive the eucharist.
+For if, recognizing his guilt, he shall withdraw from the sacred altar: he will soon attain to the mercy of divine indulgence.
 For he who (as I have said)

 acknowledging his guilt, he who shall be willing to withdraw himself from the altar for the ammendment of his life: shall not fear to be punished with excommunication from that eternal and heavenly banquet.
-I beseech you, brethren, to attend diligently.
-If no one, no matter how mighty of a man he be, presumeth to approach the table with garments torn and stained: how much more ought each one, struck with the poison of envy or hatred, full of the fury of wrath, to take himself himself away from the banquet of the eternal King, that is from the altar of the Lord, with reverence and humility, on account of that which is written, Go first to be reconciled to thy brother: and then coming thou shalt offer thy gift.
-And again, Friend, how camest thou in hither not having on a wedding garment?
-For the text of the Gospel reading hath this, that a certain man made a marriage for his son: and he likewise went in to see the guests reclining at table. seeing a man who had not on a wedding garment : he said to the waiters, Bind him hand and foot, and cast him into the exterior darkness: there shall be weeping and gnashing of teeth.
-But thou.
+I beseech you, brethren, to diligently.
+If no one, no matter how mighty of a man he be, presumeth to approach the table with garments torn and stained: how much more ought each one, struck with the poison of envy or hatred, full of the fury of wrath, to take himself himself away from the banquet of the eternal King, that is from the altar of the Lord, with reverence and humility, on account of that which is written, Go first to be reconciled to thy brother: and then come and offer thy gift.
+And again, Friend, how camest thou in hither not having a wedding garment?
+For the text of the Gospel reading hath this, that a certain man made a marriage for his son : and he likewise came in to see the guests reclining at table.
+But seeing a man which had not on a wedding garment: he said to the servants, Bind him hand and foot, and cast him into outer darkness: there shall be weeping and gnashing of teeth.
+But thou, O Lord, have mercy upon us.